Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

-Command blocks normally relay their execution results to connected operators.
-When disabled, these machines remain silent in the chat while still functioning.
+Command blocks normally transmit their execution results to connected operators.
+When disabled, these machines remain silent in the chat while retaining their functionality.

 /gamerule commandBlockOutput false